blazium-engine/blazium-docs/tutorials/xr/xr_action_map.rst

 The XR action map
 =================

-Godot has an action map feature as part of the XR system.
+Blazium has an action map feature as part of the XR system.
 At this point in time this system is part of the OpenXR module.
 There are plans to encompass WebXR into this in the near future hence we call it the XR action map system in this document.